DreawTBest/KG-Rating/README.md

 Hi, this application serves a great utility for developers from server named kongregate.com, including hourly stats and graphs.
 This application is a graduation work and it's based on a custom framework developed by students, started on March 2015.

-KG-Ratign uses a public "API" (request) on kongregate server, when every hour collecting an actual data of selected game and this data stores in our database.
+KG-Rating is using a public "API" (request) on Kongregate's server, which is collecting an actual data of selected game every hour and storing them in our database.

-Now, application is in "freeze" mode - not developed.
-If will be any interest of the application, I will develop it further.
+The application is currently in "freeze" mode - not developed.
+If there is any interest about this application, I will develop it further.

+# Bugs and issues

+If you find the bug or you have a some idea to make this application better, use please an "Issues" on top of page.

+Thanks